danahynes/KillSwitch/README.md

 | Programming "On"  | Skip code    | Exit programming |
 | Programming "Off" | Copy code    | Exit programming |

 The hold time is configurable using "killswitch-settings.py" and selecting the "Long Press Time" option.
 By default it is 5 seconds.
 The action of reboot/force off is also configurable through "killswitch-settings.py", and selecting the "Long Press Action" option.
+The default is reboot.

 ## Settings
 ![Menu Image](Pics/menu.png)\